IntersectMBO/credential-manager/doc/read-the-docs-site/background/cc-credentials.rst

 Given that context, let's take a closer look at some details about the cold credential.

 Think of the cold credential as a "primary" credential that's used for identifying committee members.
-The cold credential is what the Orchestrator sees from the command line when querying the current committee state from a Cardano node:
+The cold credential is what the orchestrator sees from the command line when querying the current committee state from a Cardano node:

 .. code-block:: bash